-Enjoy breathtaking bright red blooms and foliage all summer long with this southern gem, the Arapaho Crape Myrtle tree .
-Not to be confused with crepe myrtles!
+Enjoy breathtaking bright red blooms and dark green foliage all summer long with this southern gem, the Arapaho Crape Myrtle tree.
+Sometimes called crepe myrtles!

-Plant in groups or in mass plantings or as a hedge, or use as a small roadside accent tree.
-The dark pink flowers make a great small tree.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Watering can be reduced after establishment.
-Prune for shape and structure after flowering.
-These are multi trunk, super easy to plant trees that grow well in the south!
+Plant in groups as mass plantings, as a hedge, or use as a small roadside accent tree or shrub.
+Prune for shape and structure after dark pink flowers appear.
+These are multi trunk, super easy to plant trees that grow well in the south.
 Driving through South Carolina you will see tons alongside the roads!

 - Showy flowers